Forget water, this shanty in Mumbai has 24X7 running oil

-In a major racket busted by the Wadala police, six people had connected their own pipe to a BPCL pipeline running through the area; the pipe led to a shanty constructed by them, where they could access it through a tap for storage and sale
+In a major racket busted by Wadala police, six people had connected their own pipe to a BPCL pipeline running through the area; the pipe led to a shanty constructed by them

 At a time when houses with 24-hour running water are much sought-after in the city, six people in Wadala managed to set one up with oil running through a tap 24X7.